 Of all the sermons preached and words shared over the weekend, the message that perhaps hit me hardest was the one given by Miki Kamberovič on Sunday morning in that smoky sanctuary.
 Miki is a pastor in Serbia, a TWFTW advisor, and a member of the board of directors for RomaNetworks.org.

 “Who wants to be happy?”
 Miki asked the crowd.
-Pulling several lessons from Genesis 22, Miki spoke of Abraham’s faith and how forgiveness, obedience, and reliance on the Lord all lead us to him and thus “the source of happiness.”
+Pulling several lessons from Genesis 22, Miki spoke of Abraham’s faith and how forgiveness, obedience, and reliance on the Lord all lead us to Him and thus “the source of happiness.”
 He ended with a charge to the Roma:

 “God knew Abraham’s name.
 He knows yours too.
 He is calling you!
 What’s your answer?
-How many times must God call our name before we hear him?
+How many times must God call our name before we hear Him?
 Music and news are happening all over the world right now, but we don’t hear it because we need the right antenna.
 God’s Word is a strong antenna.
 Use it!”

 And that they are!
 The Sunday following the dedication service, 100 Roma were baptized: 70 in the Sabinov church—pastored by Marek’s brother Rino—and 30 in the Jarovnice church.
 Bible readings in Romani are now a regular part of church services, and Roma pastors are requesting more Bibles.
 Romani speakers are proudly posting photos on Facebook, showing friends that they can now read God’s Word for themselves.